cornell-pl/pl.cs.cornell.edu/README.md

 Website for the Cornell Programming Languages group.

-The website is automatically deployed on each commit by [Hooknook](https://github.com/sampsyo/hooknook/).
+The website is automatically deployed using Github actions.
 Contact [Rachit][] or [Adrian][] if there are issues.

 [adrian]: http://adriansampson.net